sshtools/two-slices/README.md

 # two-slices
 Simple library for desktop notifications from Java on Windows, Mac OS X and Linux.

+## All Platforms

+All platforms support the GNTP protocol.
+If you have have Growl for Mac OS X, Linux or Windows installed, running on listening on the default port, it will be used in preference to all platform specific notification systems.

+Additionally on all platforms, if no notifier implementation can be found, the last resort fallback will be to display the messages on *System.out*.

 ## Windows

 ![](src/web/images/windows-awt.png) ![](src/web/images/windows-swt.png)